 Fear paralyzed me and I held a pillow tight to my body as the bed neared the high ceiling.
 At that level, it began to vibrate, and I froze in horror.
 Just then, the door creaked open, and I saw a weak stream of light slip through.
 The silhouette of Rosa stood there in a cloaked robe, and she cackled loudly!
 “Sta Zitto!”, She cried.
 I screamed again. ”STA ZItt!”
 She yelled.
 I hugged the pillow, burring my head inside of it, as the bed hovered and shook pressing the velvet canopy into the ornate celing.
 “VA VIA!”, Rosa screamed, her voice trailing off with a bloodcurdling gurgle.

 Just then, the bed lowered a bit, hovered momentarily, and suddenly with a slam, it landed on the Persian carpeted floor.
 Pillows scattered and I collapsed into myself, tears rolling down my cheeks.
 Rosa walked over and sat on the bed.
 Staring at me, her eyes glowed red and she smiled a toothless grin.
 With a low whisper she said to me, ”Adesso…..va via Tesora….Va via.”
 With that, as shaky as I was, I got up on autopilot, grabbed my belongings, and raced out of the room towards the exit of the castle.
 Oddly the driver was outside waiting, as though he had expected me.
 He laughed.
 “Andiamo.”

-I got into the backseat in shock ,and he ferried me to the airport where I somehow booked a one way to nyc without ever looking back.
+I got into the backseat in shock ,and he ferried me to the airport where I booked a one way flight, without ever looking back.